MatteoTasinato/Easy-React-Drag-Drop/README.md

-This project is a test about React and html5 native Drag n Drop.
+A chessboard implemented using React and HTML5 Drag n Drop.

-commnad: npm start
+How to run: npm start